Buy or Sell Diginex Limited (EQOS) Stock Now | Don't Try to Be a Top Gun

 Many brokerage firms have already submitted their reports for EQOS stocks, with H.C.
 Wainwright repeating the rating for EQOS by listing it as a “Buy.”
 The predicted price for EQOS in the upcoming period, according to H.C.
 Wainwright is $12 based on the research report published on May 05th of the current year 2021.

-Volatility was left at 8.42%, however, over the last 30 days, the volatility rate increased by 6.83%, as shares sank -10.29% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.39% lower at present.
+Volatility was left at 9.06%, however, over the last 30 days, the volatility rate increased by 11.14%, as shares surge +1.64% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.49% upper at present.

-During the last 5 trading sessions, EQOS fell by -4.56%, which changed the moving average for the period of 200-days by -30.36% in comparison to the 20-day moving average, which settled at $5.48.
-In addition, Diginex Limited saw -67.60% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EQOS rose by +16.17%, which changed the moving average for the period of 200-days by -22.75% in comparison to the 20-day moving average, which settled at $5.45.
+In addition, Diginex Limited saw -61.71% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for EQOS